 When traveling between Nairobi and Mombasa, you can have the option of either taking an 8 hours bus or a 45 minutes flight.
 If you have 15 hours to spare, I highly recommend you use the train.
 This is one of the most epic and amazing things to do whether visiting or living in Kenya.
 It is very comfortable and secure.

-This post is based on personal experience and account of the journey.
-From it, you will get information on prices, schedules, accommodation and nature of the Jumbo deluxe train from Nairobi to Mombasa.
+This post is based on personal experience and an account of the journey.
+From it, you will get information on prices, schedules, accommodation, and the nature of the Jumbo deluxe train from Nairobi to Mombasa.
 All prices and services are as at the time of writing this post.

 I got to the Nairobi Railway Station at around 4:00 pm.
 At the main entrance, I took off my camera from its bag and took a picture of the big signboard reading “Nairobi Railway Station”.
 Inside the station, I headed to the reception desk on the left where I was given a ticket and a card with details of my car and compartment number.
 The train was parked along the third railway line accessible via an underground tunnel.